ViolaFerretti/Thermoelectric_Materials/README.md

 			ZT=\frac{S^2\sigma T}{\kappa_e+\kappa_L}
 \end{equation}
 ```
-where $\kappa_L$ is the lattice thermal conductivity.
+where $\kappa_L$ is the thermal lattice conductivity.
-## 3.2.1 First part: energy gap and chemical potential
+## 3.2 First part: energy gap and chemical potential
-In this first part, the focus is ont the dependency of thermoelectic quantities on energy gap and chemical potential, while the lattice thermal conductivity is kept fixed.
+In this first part, the focus is ont the dependency of thermoelectic quantities on energy gap and chemical potential, while the thermal lattice conductivity is kept fixed.
+### 3.2.1 Set parameters
 ### Single-parabolic-band model
 If the chosen model is a double-band one, the next window allows the user to insert the following parameters:
 - minimum value of the chemical potential